 Cluster munitions still play a significant role in U.S. military doctrine, and the costs of either keeping or getting rid of them, combined with the lack of a big-player endorsement for dispensing with the controversial munitions, may continue to sideline de-armament efforts for now.
 Like nuclear weapons, cluster munitions — air-dropped or ground-launched weapons that release numerous small bombs designed to kill enemy personnel or destroy their vehicles on the ground — have increasingly ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fight Against Cluster Munitions Could Be Stalling".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fight Against Cluster Munitions Could Be Stalling".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.